divn-001/azure-security-portfolio/05-detection-engineering/README.md

-# Sentinel Detection Engineering
+# Detection Engineering (Microsoft Sentinel)

 ## Purpose
-This section focuses on **detection engineering using Microsoft Sentinel**.
+This section demonstrates detection engineering using Microsoft Sentinel.

-The goal is to design, implement, and tune **high-fidelity security detections** that reduce SOC alert fatigue and improve incident response outcomes.
+The focus is on designing, implementing, and tuning **high-fidelity security detections** that reduce SOC alert fatigue and improve incident response outcomes.

-This is an **execution-focused lab**, not a theoretical overview.
+This is an execution-focused portfolio area showcasing real detection engineering decisions, not a theoretical overview.

 ---